 Arthur was found orphaned, weak, and dehydrated on the side of a road in Austin, TX.
 After several weeks of round-the-clock care by the Aquarium’s marine mammal and veterinary teams, this little guy regained enough strength to begin eating on his own and quickly became much more active and alert!
 Because of his very young age, Arthur has been deemed non-releasable and became part of our family here at TSA.

 A fisherman and his dog discovered Fisher in the woods in Tyler, Texas.
 Fisher had significant puncture wounds.
 The fisherman took the pup to a wildlife rescue rehab facility that, along with a local veterinary team, cared for Fisher for several months until his wounds healed.
-On June 10, the Aquarium's Wildlife Rescue and Marine Mammal teams picked up Fisher and brought him to Corpus Christi.
-Fisher was approximately 10 weeks old at the time.
+On June 10, 2020, the Aquarium's Wildlife Rescue and Marine Mammal teams picked up Fisher and brought him to Corpus Christi.
+Fisher was approximately ten weeks old at the time.
 Fisher is currently spending his time on exhibit at Otter Creek during the day, hanging out with his buddy Arthur and playing with shells and rocks.